CodeYourFuture/curriculum/content/js1/blocks/scripts/index.md

 {{</note>}}

-Once the computer evaluates these expressions, the execution of the program is complete.
+Once the computer executes these statements, the execution of the program is complete.
 But we’re left with a problem.
-With the REPL, the user inputs an expression, the computer evaluates it and then prints the result.
-But now the computer will go and execute each line sequentially until completion _without_ printing the values of each expression it evaluates.
+With the REPL, the user inputs an expression statement or declaration; the computer reads, executes, and prints feedback to the terminal.

+But with a file, the computer will execute each line sequentially until completion _without_ printing the values of each expression it evaluates.

 So this new problem can be expressed as a question: